-Entrapment is illegal because it is an attempt to induce law-abiding citizens into in crimes that they would not otherwise have committed.
+Underage alcohol sales entrapment.
+Entrapment is illegal because it is an attempt to induce law-abiding people into crimes.
+That is, crimes they would not otherwise have done.
 It tricks and deceives the innocent into breaking the law.

 The bartender was acquitted in a jury trial.
 Jurors later said they believed she had been set up.
-The bartender had previously refused to serve another undercover minor.
+She had previously refused to serve another undercover minor.

 The U.S. Attorney General’s guidelines for the FBI are based on U.S. Supreme Court decisions.
 They exist in to protect the rights of the innocent while catching the guilty.
 Those guidelines insist, for example, that stings can only be against the “unwary guilty,” not the “unwary innocent.”

 To prevent illegal entrapment, police should not randomly select people.
 That would not prevent entrapping a clerk who sells “innocently due to a momentary lapse in judgment.”
 It could be a result of being rushed, from becoming distracted, or other reasonable cause.

 “The only way to ensure that only the ‘unwary guilty’ are caught in the trap is to create a history of the cashier in question.
 The use of surveillance or repeated compliance checks which are not also stings.”

 Most of those caught in these stings have passed previous compliance checks.
 That fact clearly proves that they have no criminal predisposition to make underage sales.
 Thus, they are the “unwary innocent” if induced by law enforcement to sell to an underage person.

 It’s important to enforce the law.
 But it’s also important to follow the law in doing so.
 But many agencies fail to protect the rights of innocent citizens.
 They do so in underage alcohol sales entrapment.